-3.2.2 Main storage, boxes, drawers, and planes
+3.2.2.
+Main storage, boxes, drawers, and planes

 As mentioned above, to save on space the algorithm traverses the three dimensional volume twice to complete a time step.
 The three dimensional storage is in some cases too large to fit in the main memory in which case it may be put on an external device such as an SSD or a disk.
 In order to efficiently access this external device the records need to be long, preferably much longer than the typical vector length needed to get good CPU performance.
-If the three dimensional storage is divided into x-z- and x-y-planes the largest common element between these is a single vector in the x-direction, a pencil containing $\mathbf{n}\mathbf{x}$ words.
+If the three dimensional storage is divided into x-z- and x-y-planes the largest common element between these is a single vector in the x-direction, a pencil containing nx words.
 In order to increase this number, planes are combined into a box consisting of an integer number of adjacent planes e.g., an x-y-box holds mbz x-y-planes and an x-z-box holds mby x-z-planes.
-The intersection between an x-y- and an x-z-box then holds mbymbz pencils, which is called a drawer.
-Most subroutines are made to handle a box rather than a plane at a time, with the additional advantage that the vector length increases by a factor of mbz or mby.
+The intersection between an x-y- and an x-z-box then holds mby x-z-planes.
+The intersection between an advantage that the vector length increases by a factor of mbz or mby.